natanbc/andesite/DEBUGGING.md

 The flight recorder can be controlled with the REST API, which requires the HTTP transport to be configured.
 Enabling JFR will start an HTTP server automatically.

-There is also a [plugin](jattach-debug-plugin), which calls [jattach](https://github.com/apangin/jattach) to expose information about the JVM andesite is running.
+There is also a [plugin](https://github.com/natanbc/andesite-node/tree/master/jattach-debug-plugin), which calls [jattach](https://github.com/apangin/jattach) to expose information about the JVM andesite is running.
 The plugin requires jattach to be added to the path manually.
 This plugin is included by default on the docker images.
-You may also download prebuilt jars in the releases page
+You may also download prebuilt jars in the releases page.

 ## JFR